ACM40960/project-Jinhao-Li-s/README.md

 You could also add contact details for people to get in touch with you regarding your project. -->

 # License
+This Application is currently not licensed and is free to use by everyone.
 [(Back to top)](#table-of-contents)

 <!-- Adding the license to README is a good practice so that people can easily refer to it.